jrosen48/utk-homepage/content/post/2023-07-19-on-chatgpt-s-code-interpreter/index.md

 tags: []
 ---

+**tl;dr**: What chatGPT did for text, the Code Interpreter add-on does for data analysis.

 Everyone has heard something about [chatGPT](https://openai.com/blog/chatgpt), but there is a beta feature that is less well-known, Code Interpreter.
 It is not free -- it is a beta feature enabled for anyone who pays for [chatGPT Plus](https://openai.com/blog/chatgpt-plus).
 It's sort of hard to find information on it, though the NY Times has [an article on it](https://www.nytimes.com/2023/07/11/technology/what-to-know-chatgpt-code-interpreter.html).
 Here is another article with [some instructions on how to enable and use it](https://www.pluralsight.com/resources/blog/data/chatgpt-code-interpreter-plugin-guide) (if you have access to chatGPT Plus).

 ![](images/gpt-4_3.png)